Nikita-Rajpurohit-Analytics/Hotel-Booking-Analysis-EDA-in-Python/README.md

-Hotel Booking Analysis – Exploratory Data Analysis (EDA) with Python Introduction:-
+Hotel Booking Analysis – Exploratory Data Analysis (EDA) using Python Introduction:-
    This project focuses on Exploratory Data Analysis (EDA) of a hotel booking dataset.
    The aim is to uncover customer behavior, booking trends, cancellations, and pricing patterns that can help hotels optimize operations and improve revenue.